Bennett University B.Design Admissions 2025

 Part B - iDAT Studio Simulation ( According to courses) | 2 hours | Offline or online | 100 |

-The right preparation books can make a significant difference in candidates' performance in the IIAD DAT 2025.
+The right preparation books can make a significant difference in candidates' performance in the IIAD DAT 2026.
 These IIAD entrance exam preparation books provide comprehensive coverage of the syllabus, numerous practice questions, and useful tips and strategies.
-Here are some recommended books for IIAD DAT preparation:
+Some recommended books for IIAD DAT preparation are given in the table below.
+Along with the books it is advised for the students to solve as many IIAD entrance exam sample papers as possible which will help them score better in the IIAD entrance exam.

 Subject | Book Name | Author |